betterscientificsoftware/bssw.io/Articles/Blog/2023-10-intersect.md

 ### INTERSECT

 The “INnovative Training Enabled by a Research Software Engineering Community of Trainers (INTERSECT)” project delivers software development and engineering training to intermediate and advanced developers of research software.
-INTERSECT has three main goals that target the research software engineering (RSE) community:
+INTERSECT has three main goals that target the research software engineering (RSEng) community:

 1. Develop an open-source modular training framework conducive to community contribution;
 2. Deliver RSE-led research software engineering training targeting research software developers; and
 3. Grow and deepen the connections within the national community of research software engineers.

 The majority of INTERSECT’s funded focus is on activities surrounding the development and delivery of higher-level specialized research software engineering training.
-The target audience of INTERSECT’s training is focused on research software developers, or RSDs, a subset of cyber infrastructure contributors.
+The target audience of INTERSECT’s training is focused on research software developers (RSDs), a subset of cyber infrastructure contributors.

 ### Workshop and preparation